eryk260/2sixty/adr/adr-xxxk-global-cluster-deployment-2019-05-22.md

 However, if SRE determine a more serious incident response is required, then:

 - the cluster will be deleted from GCP
-- it will then be rebuilt by IaC
+- it will be rebuilt by IaC
 - SRE will update the Global Cluster List and;
 - notify the developers

-#### Global Cluster List
+### Global Cluster List

+This list contains the details of the currently provisioned global clusters.

 Developers are notified any time that the Global Cluster List is changed.

 For SRE, it is a simple text file stored in GCS.
-The format is ```rank projectID region clusterID```.  `rank` is an incrementing number.
+The format is ```rank clusterID projectID region```.  `rank` is an incrementing number.
 Any new or rebuilt cluster gets assigned the next 'rank' and added to the end of the list.

+The rank is passed from the Global Cluster Utilities to the deployment.
+Its purpose is to provide an abstract unique identifier for the cluster at deployment time without revealing the actual cluster ID.
+This is to avoid the temptation of building deployment scripts that rely on cluster IDs.

 ```
-1 sixty-empire us-central1 us-c1-gke
+1 us-c1-gke sixty-empire us-central1
-2 sixty-empire us-east1 us-e1-gke
+2 us-e1-gke sixty-empire us-east1
 ```

 Example events: